 (first posted 9/19/2011) The Datsun 240 Z was as a true revolutionary, smashing the long-stagnant sports car market of the sixties into smithereens.
-It was long overdue too; folks were getting cranky for the messiah: a truly modern, sporty two-seater with four-wheel independent suspension, a zippy OHC six engine, dazzling styling, all served up at a reasonable price; say $3500 (about $20k adjusted).
+It was long overdue too; folks were getting cranky for the messiah: a truly modern, sporty two-seater with four-wheel independent suspension, a zippy OHC six engine, dazzling styling, all served up at a reasonable price; say $3500 (about $23k in 2020 dollars).
 The hole in the market for such a car was begging to be filled.
 And Datsun stepped up and delivered, with a grand-slam home run.
 But like most revolutionaries, the Z was anything but truly original.
 But then neither was Che nor Lenin; they studied Marx.
 And Datsun?
 They took their studies seriously too.

 Prior to 1970, the sporty two-seater segment was over-ripe for change.
 The creaky and outdated British roadsters were rolling relics begging to be put out of their misery; the superb Porsche always was pricey and quickly getting more so; the attractive but none too cheap nor reliable Italians were barely hanging on by virtue of their pretty faces; and the Corvette wasn’t exactly budget-priced and was entering the long dark decade of the seventies.
 Nissan took note and sent its Z right at the bulls eye of that target market.
 And where did their inspiration come from?
 How about another famous Z?